BlueSquid1/kali-docker/readme.md

 # Running Kali linux on a docker container for macOS

-## TODO
+## Description
-- make sure regular user has sudo
-- install kali tools
+This repo install kali linux and all the tools needed to do the OSCP exam.

 ## Prerequirement
 - XQuartz - make sure to go to settings -> security -> Allow connections from network clients. then run `xhost +localhost`.
 Then restart XQuartz.
-- Docker for Mac - make sure to go to settings -> Features in development -> Enable host networking
+- Docker for Mac

 ## Build instructions
 ### Build image from scratch